MSeidelFed/KineticMSI/USAGE.md

 Note that K-mean partitions signal areas of tracer incorporation when those are spatially constrained.

-## Step 5 - Data Quality Assesment
+## Step 7 - Quality assesment of consolidated data matrices

 *A function to perform an initial step of replicated data quality assessment on KineticMSI datsets*